mohitsingla46/laravel-auth/README.md

 ### Launch and discover

-You are now ready to launch the NestJS application using the command below.
+You are now ready to launch the Laravel application using the command below.

 ```
 php artisan serve